pyrogram/pyrogram/docs/source/resources/TextFormatting.rst

 Text Formatting
 ===============

-Pyrogram, just like `Telegram Bot API`_, supports basic Markdown and HTML formatting styles for text messages and media captions; Markdown uses the same syntax as Telegram Desktop's and is enabled by default.
+Pyrogram, just like the `Telegram Bot API`_, natively supports basic Markdown and HTML formatting styles for text messages and media captions.

+Markdown style uses the same syntax as Telegram Desktop's and is enabled by default.

 Beside bold, italic, and pre-formatted code, **Pyrogram does also support inline URLs and inline mentions of users**.

 Markdown Style